 For a not-so-subtle example, take virtual companions like Saya or Replika.
 Both are able to replicate what it's like to speak to a real person and increase feelings of human connectedness.
 While astounding and very controversial, one can start to imagine how technology like this could be integrated to enhance a virtual conference experience for thousands of individuals.

-In conclusion, the effects of Covid-19 have fast-tracked an inevitable future, giving virtual events a stage to show its benefits.
+The effects of COVID-19 have fast-tracked an inevitable future, giving virtual events a stage to show its benefits.
 We understand that being in a position to organise a virtual event that caters to changing audiences’ needs and demands can be both daunting and exciting.
 The good news is, there are already plenty of resources to make such events happen even if you are running it for the first time.
-All it takes is research, the right tools, and the courage to step out and try something new.
+All it takes is research, the right tools, and the courage to step out and try something new!